recoveryhub/2021-wanderers/Source/Draft/MJ_TW_017.md

 Martin Luther heard of that happening, and preaching in Wittenberg, cried, “See how, God with them, those two came forth!
 Be of their company, monk and nun, throughout the land!
 O ye self-immured, do ye not see that ye cannot wall in God?
 Man cannot wall God in, and woman cannot wall God in!
 God—yea, in your bodies!—will walk free!”

-Others were breaking monastery and convent—this very year came from the Convent at Eisenach Catherine von Bora and her five sister nuns....
+Others were breaking monastery and convent—this very year came from the Convent at Eisenach Catherine von Bora[^11] and her five sister nuns....

 In Hauptberg, in the red and brown house behind the cherry trees, Thekla and Elsa kneeled beside their dying father.
 Gabriel Mayr was conscious, he had a peaceful and clear going forth.
 He put his hands upon his daughters{382}’ hands, the hands of the three held together.
 “Thekla and Elsa....
 Wider and deeper being for us all—” His hands unclosed, life went out of his body.
 Thekla and Elsa rose and looked upon the shell beside the ocean.